sandikodev/sandikodev.github.io/README.md

 <!-- reporting issue -->
 ## 🐞Reporting Issues

-We use GitHub Issues as the official bug tracker for this Template.
-Please Search [existing issues](https://github.com/themefisher/bookworm-light-astro/issues).
+We use GitHub Issues as the official bug tracker for this Portfolio.
+Please Search [existing issues](https://github.com/sandikodev/sandikodev.github.io/issues).
 It’s possible someone has already reported the same problem.
-If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/themefisher/bookworm-light-astro/issues).
+If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/sandikodev/sandikodev.github.io/issues).

 <!-- licence -->
 ## 📄License

-Copyright (c) 2023 - Present, Designed & Developed by [Themefisher](https://themefisher.com)
+Copyright (c) 2023 - Present, Designed & Developed by [SandikoDev](https://sandikodev.github.io)

-**Code License:** Released under the [MIT](https://github.com/themefisher/bookworm-light-astro/blob/main/LICENSE) license.
+**Code License:** Released under the [MIT](https://github.com/sandikodev/sandikodev.github.io/blob/main/LICENSE) license.

 **Image license:** The images are only for demonstration purposes.
 They have their license, we don't have permission to share those images.